Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

    :alt: glue stick
    :align: center

-Hairspray (AquaNet works very well)
+2. Hairspray (AquaNet works very well):

 When using hairspray you can either raise the extruder(Using the motor controls on MatterControl), or cover the extruder and rods with your arm as you spray.
 Try not spray any of the rods within the machine.